karma0/chrome_home/README.md

-# chrome_home
+# Chrome-Home
-Use SSH to tunnel your browser session somewhere else
+Use SSH to tunnel your browser session somewhere else.

+See the shell script for details.